 - B. All requests should demonstrate that the institution has maximized the potential of fundraising in association with facility naming.
 To receive best consideration, the Board recommends the following: - 1.
-For institutions considered research intensive institutions in the Carnegie classification (University of Maryland, Baltimore; University of Maryland, Baltimore County; and University of Maryland, College Park), the present value of the gift should be an amount equal to or greater than 15 percent of the cost to construct or substantially renovate the building proposed for naming. - 2.
+For institutions considered high research activity or special focus in the Carnegie classification and with annual research expenditures of \$60 million or more as reported in the National Science Foundation's Higher Education Research and Development survey (University of Maryland, Baltimore; University of Maryland, Baltimore County; and University of Maryland, College Park), the present value of the gift should be an amount equal to or greater than 15 percent of the cost to construct or substantially renovate the building proposed for naming. - 2.
 For all other institutions, the present value of the gift should be an amount equal to or greater than 7.5 percent of the cost to construct or substantially renovate the building proposed for naming.